How to hire your first employee

 Once your new employee has accepted your offer and signed their contract, and you have become an employer for the first time, there are a few other items you may need to be thinking about:

-Understand Workplace Pensions Auto-enrolment: Following changes to the pension rules, all employers will need to give their employees the option to join a workplace pension scheme.
+Understand Workplace Pensions Auto-enrolment: All employers will need to give their employees the option to join a workplace pension scheme.
 The employees that must be auto-enrolled into your new pension scheme will:

 • be aged between 22 and State Pension age